thisendout/cyclops/README.md

-# sysrepl
+# cyclops

 A docker-backed [read-eval-print loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) for systems scripting and configuration.
 Faster than a VM, safer than production, more feedback than a local terminal.

-sysrepl executes commands inside of a docker container and provides immediate feedback.
+cyclops executes commands inside of a docker container and provides immediate feedback.
 Successful runs create a new base image used for subsequent runs automatically.
 Quickly roll back if you don't like what you see.
 When you're done, write out your history to a Dockerfile or shell script and/or save the resulting docker container for later.

 ## Getting Started

 We're not packaging binaries just yet.
 You'll need a Go environment setup and then:

 ```
-$ go get github.com/thisendout/sysrepl
+$ go get github.com/thisendout/cyclops
 ```

 Make sure you have a DOCKER_HOST env variable set. [docker-machine](https://github.com/docker/machine) can help with this part.